Back to Organized Holidays Index

 Christmas lights for frayed wires, cracked sockets, and to ensure that

 they all work.
 Replace them if necessary.
-I noticed that most lights on
+Most lights on the store

 4.